TTTTMMMM/chairLocations/README.md

 ### ExtendedFatChairObject

 <span style="font-family: 'Verdana';">The extendedFat's properties are spread of the fatChairObj + calculated values for the additionalHeaders.
+The calculated properties or fields, at this time, consist of the file name from which this object or document originates, the time of the upload to Firebase, and a unique identifier of this object or document.

 `console.dir(extendedFat)`